 - Once you are awarded a claim number, you can visit your prosthetist, who will then send an application and motivation for pre-authorisation for your prosthesis to WCA

 Please be aware that it can take several months for the WCA to respond to this request.

-The COIDA tariff list used by Workman's compensation only allows for basic prosthetic components.
-For higher end components you may need to combine this with some other options mentioned earlier like private funding, medical aid contributions etc.
+The COIDA tariff list used for Workman's Compensation only allows for basic prosthetic components.
+For higher end components you may need to combine this with other options mentioned earlier like private funding, medical aid contributions etc.